siqihe41099/HW1/sh4190_SiqiHe_kmeanssREADME.md

 5. Save image to specified directory

 ### Limitations:
 * It cannot recognize people for different color skin, since I manually set the skin color for pale skin.
 And this choice change the result of bounding box.
 For example, I used [236, 188, 180] as skin color before, then only k=4,5,6 works.
 When k=7 to 10 it mistakenly bound the shirt.
 Then I change to [209, 163, 164], k = 4 to 10 works, even though k = 8 to 10 cannot bound the whole face region, but only half of the face.
 So the skin color matters.
+Maybe I should set a skin color range instead of a single skin color value.
 * It need the correct k input.
 And in my program, we can only try different k manully.
 It is better to find a way to look for best k rather than manually doing it.
+My thought is to use a for loop on k and choose the best one.
 * It cannot recognize multiple faces in one image.
+I haven't got a good way to solve this limitation yet.

 ### References
 * kmeans: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html and